keith-merchant-ibm/vpc-1/vpc-quota-metrics.md

 ### Resource quota consumption
 {: #ibm_is_resource_quota_consumption}

-The amount of resource consumed for a given resource type, detailed in Table 2.
+The amount of a resource that is consumed for a given resource type, detailed in Table 2.

 | Description | Metadata |
 |----------|-------------|